 In consultation with members, the Al-Attiyah Foundation will identify and periodically review a list of themes or subjects for possible strategic research and independent study.
 The outcome from such studies will be regularly disseminated through the following publications: Daily and Monthly News Letters, Research Papers and CEO Round Table Meetings.
 The findings of the CEO Roundtable Meetings are published in a series of “White Papers” which are distributed to members.

-One of the recurring activities in the Energy Sector are the Al-Attiyah Awards for services to the Oil and Gas Industry.
+One of the recurring activities in the Energy Sector is the Al-Attiyah Awards for services to the Oil and Gas Industry.
 This event has been held annually since 2013 and forms a high point of the Foundation’s yearly activities.